NxPKG/khulnasoft-docs/content/support/Third-Party Software/Content Management System (CMS)/Speed Up WordPress and Improve Performance.md

 ![Create a page rule to ensure your Wordpress website is correctly loaded over HTTP/2](/images/support/hc-import-screen_shot_2016_09_30_at_15_34_14.png)

-Cloudflare's **WordPress plugin** allows you to push necessary assets to your users using HTTP/2 Server Push, dramatically reducing the amount of roundtrips required to load CSS and JavaScript.
-Refer to [How do I enable HTTP/2 Server Push in WordPress guide](https://support.cloudflare.com/hc/articles/115002816808) for a tutorial on setting it up.
+Khulnasoft's **WordPress plugin** allows you to push necessary assets to your users using HTTP/2 Server Push, dramatically reducing the amount of roundtrips required to load CSS and JavaScript.
+Refer to [How do I enable HTTP/2 Server Push in WordPress guide](https://support.Khulnasoft.com/hc/articles/115002816808) for a tutorial on setting it up.

 ### Minify Assets

-Cloudflare is able to effectively minify JS, CSS and HTML without a change to your website.
-We recommend [enabling minification](/speed/optimization/content/auto-minify/) in your Cloudflare dashboard instead of installing plugins on your site to do the same purpose.
+Khulnasoft is able to effectively minify JS, CSS and HTML without a change to your website.
+We recommend [enabling minification](/speed/optimization/content/auto-minify/) in your Khulnasoft dashboard instead of installing plugins on your site to do the same purpose.
 Alternatively if you are using Grunt or Gulp as part of a build process you can implement minification as part of this.

 Due to HTTP/2 multiplexing requests, we advise against concatenating CSS or JavaScript files together or installing anything on your server which may do this.